sky-uk/gdp-hydra-terraform/README.md

 ### Cluster Setup

-The following variables configure components inside the cluster such as the Traefik ingress controller, Prometheus monitoring and the [Health check app](https://github.com/emrekenci/k8s-healthcheck) used to monitor cluster health.
+The following variables configure components inside the cluster such as the Traefik ingress controller, Prometheus monitoring, and the [Health check app](https://github.com/emrekenci/k8s-healthcheck) used to monitor cluster health.

  Name | Description | Type | Default | Required |
 |------|-------------|:----:|:-----:|:-----:|